 Can deposit replacement insurance help you as a DSS tenant?

-Unlike deposits where you have to save up a lot of money (up to 5 weeks rent), and use this as the confirmation that you are serious about moving into the property, you can use a deposit replacement scheme.
+Yes, a deposit replacement scheme can you help you quite a bit.
+Unlike deposits where you have to save up a lot of money (up to 5 weeks rent), To show you are serious about moving into the property, you can use a deposit replacement scheme.